bereilhp/funKatas/README.md

 npm test -- messi.test.js
 ````

-You can also run using makefile with the following command:
+You can also run a specific test file using makefile with the following command:
 ````
 make test
 ````